AvolitesLtd/TitanManual/prismdocs/zero/settings/settings-encoder.md

 ![Change Folder](/prismdocs/images/change_folder.png)

-If the **Auto Update Encodelist** option is active, all existing jobs in the **Encodelist** will have their export destinations updated to the newly specified **Default Folder**.
+If the **Auto Update Encode List** option is active, all existing jobs in the **Encode List** will have their export destinations updated to the newly specified **Default Folder**.
 When this is deactivated, only newly added jobs will default to this location whilst pre-existing jobs will retain their already specified output location.